hashicorp/setup-terraform/README.md

 The following inputs are supported.

 - `cli_config_credentials_hostname` - (optional) The hostname of a Terraform Cloud/Enterprise instance to place within the credentials block of the Terraform CLI configuration file.
+Defaults to `app.terraform.io`.

 - `cli_config_credentials_token` - (optional) The API token for a Terraform Cloud/Enterprise instance to place within the credentials block of the Terraform CLI configuration file.